Digital Marketing Insights

 Scotts found that "about 40% of those people who text in to get the [lawn care] guide also requested to be part of the email service."
 Not a bad capture rate for the notoriously transactional medium of SMS.

-Other companies have caught onto this successful strategy.
+Other companies have caught onto this successful cross-channel marketing strategy.
 Several airlines are offering the traveler a quick and easy way to receive special promotions and updates through email by sending an email address via SMS to a short code.
 Unlike the Scotts example, where a user had to text in once, and then text in their email address to be subscribed, these campaigns simply ask a user to text their email address to be instantly subscribed.

 This may seem like a disjointed technological challenge (although new tools make the transition from SMS to email automatic), but, to the user, the experience is integrated and intuitive.
 Text to get an email.
 Receive an email with the promised benefit of confirming the subscription.
 Continue to receive emails.
 Easy.